Terradyne Armored Vehicles Gurkha

 The Terradyne Armored Vehicles Gurkha (or Terradyne Gurkha for short) is a tactical armoured vehicle built by Ontario-based company Terradyne Armored Vehicles Inc. The Gurkha is available in three different variants, and are built on a Ford F-550 Super Duty chassis, as well as sharing the same engine and interior.

 History

-The Gurkha was developed in 2005 by Armet Armoured Vehicles.
+The Gurkha was developed in 2005 by Armet Armored Vehicles.
 In 2011, the Gurkha vehicle design was purchased by Terradyne Armoured Vehicles.
-The name is a homage to the Gurkhas, ethnic Nepalese soldiers who serve in the Nepalese Army, Indian Army and British Army.
+The name is a homage to the Gurkhas, ethnic Nepalese soldiers who serve in the Nepalese and Indian Armies.

-Terradyne incorporated in August 2011 as a subsidiary of Magna International.
+Terradyne was incorporated in August 2011 as a subsidiary of Magna International.
 In 2014, Terradyne became a privately owned company with no changes to staff or location.

-Civilian Gurkhas can be Purchased in the U.S. from P1 Miami in Miami, Fl and directly from Terradyne for Canadian buyers.
+Civilian Gurkhas can be Purchased in the U.S. from P1 Miami in Miami, Florida, and directly from Terradyne for Canadian buyers.